-The 2[phone redacted] has been a great success, students have made connections with each other, their teachers, and the planet.
+The 2018-2019 has been a great success, students have made connections with each other, their teachers, and the planet.
 They learned about the incredible transformation of tiny seed into edible food, and acquired tastes for vegetables that they had never tried before.

 Teachers and volunteers worked together to expand the garden at the beginning of the year.
 We now have 5 beautiful twenty-foot long beds made of red cement blocks.
 We have one large circular pollinator garden - students have observed dozens of baby monarch caterpillars feasting on milkweed!
 Our four wooden beds from last year are overflowing with edible and medicinal herbs, with one bed dedicated to strawberries and blueberries.

 Every week, students care for the garden.
 They independently supervise each other through the cycle of sowing seeds, tenderly caring for them as they grow, harvesting the food, and recycling plant waste through compost.

 This will be my final year at Lewis Elementary - I'm moving to Fort Worth in June!
 Please help us support the sustainability of the garden under the supervision of my wonderful colleagues.
 A final fundraising push can provide them with seeds and fertilizer for the upcoming year!!